 Is the Vatican City open during Christmas?

-Planning your trip?
 The Vatican Museums and the Sistine Chapel close their doors on Christmas Day (December 25) and the Feast of St. Stephen (December 26), as part of the Vatican’s annual holiday closures.
 Keep in mind these closures also apply to most Sundays (except the last Sunday monthly), New Year's Day (January 1), and Epiphany on January 6.
-Pro tip: If your visit aligns with the last Sunday of the month (but not Christmas or St. Stephen’s Day itself), earlier arrivals can enjoy free entry into these world-famous attractions—just double-check your calendar!
+Pro tip: If your visit aligns with the last Sunday of the month (but not Christmas or St. Stephen’s Day itself), earlier arrivals can enjoy free entry into these world-famous attractions.
+Make sure you double-check your calendar!

 December 8: Feast of the Immaculate Conception